 Thus, the Hamilton operator of an atom with a nuclear charge Z looks like:

-Coulomb's law in terms of quantum electrodynamics
+Coulomb's law from the point of view of quantum electrodynamics

-According to quantum electrodynamics, the electromagnetic interaction of charged particles occurs through the exchange of virtual photons between particles.
+According to quantum electrodynamics, the electromagnetic interaction of charged particles is carried out by the exchange of virtual photons between particles.
 The uncertainty principle for time and energy allows the existence of virtual photons for the time between the moments of their emission and absorption.
-The smaller the distance between charged particles, the less time it takes for virtual photons to overcome this distance and, therefore, the greater the energy of virtual photons is allowed by the uncertainty principle.
-At small distances between charges, the uncertainty principle allows the exchange of both long-wave and short-wave photons, and at large distances, only long-wave photons participate in the exchange.
-Thus, using quantum electrodynamics, you can derive Coulomb's law.
+The smaller the distance between charged particles, the less time virtual photons need to overcome this distance and, consequently, the greater the energy of virtual photons is allowed by the uncertainty principle.
+At small distances between charges, the uncertainty principle allows the exchange of both long-wavelength and short-wavelength photons, and at large distances, only long-wavelength photons participate in the exchange.
+Thus, with the help of quantum electrodynamics, one can derive Coulomb's law.

-In 1759, professor of physics at the St. Petersburg Academy of Sciences F. Epinus, who took over the department of Richmann after his death, first suggested that charges should interact inversely with the square of the distance.
-In 1760, a brief report appeared that D. Bernoulli in Basel established a quadratic law with the help of an electrometer constructed by him.
-In 1767, Priestley, in his History of Electricity, noted that the experience of Franklin, who discovered the absence of electric field inside a charged metal ball may mean that "Electric attraction follows exactly the same law as gravity, that is, the square of the distance"...
-Scottish physicist John Robison claimed (1822) that in 1769 he discovered that balls with the same electric charge repel with a force inversely proportional to the square of the distance between them, and thus anticipated the discovery of Coulomb's law (1785).
+In 1759 F. Epinus, a professor of physics at the St. Petersburg Academy of Sciences, who took over the chair of Richmann after his death, suggested for the first time that charges should interact inversely with the square of the distance.
+In 1760, a brief report appeared that D. Bernoulli in Basel established a quadratic law with the help of an electrometer designed by him.
+In 1767, Priestley noted in his "History of Electricity" that the experience of Franklin, who discovered the absence of electric field inside a charged metal ball, could mean that "electrical attraction follows exactly the same law as gravitation, that is, the square of distance".
+The Scottish physicist John Robison claimed (1822) to have discovered in 1769 that balls with the same electric charge repel with a force inversely proportional to the square of the distance between them, and thus anticipated the discovery of Coulomb's law (1785).

-Coulomb himself studied the twisting of threads and invented the torsion balance.
-He discovered his law by measuring with the help of them the forces of interaction of charged balls.
+Coulomb himself was engaged in the study of the torsion of threads and invented the torsion balance.
+He discovered his law, using them to measure the forces of interaction of charged balls.

-Accuracy Degree of Coulomb's Law
+Degree of accuracy of Coulomb's law

-Corrections to Coulomb's Law in Quantum Electrodynamics
+Corrections to Coulomb's law in quantum electrodynamics

-where is the Compton wavelength of the electron, is the fine structure constant and.
-At distances of the order of ~ 10−18 m, where is the mass of the W boson, electroweak effects come into play.
+where is the Compton wavelength of the electron, is the fine structure constant, and .
+At distances of the order of ~10−18 m, where is the mass of the W boson, electroweak effects come into play.

 Coulomb's law and vacuum polarization

-- so-called. fine structure constant ≈7.3 · 10−3;
+- so-called. fine structure constant ≈7.3 10−3;

-- so-called. the classical radius of an electron is ≈2.8 × 10−13 cm.
+- so-called. classical electron radius ≈2.8 10−13 cm.

-Youhling effect
+Yuling effect

 Coulomb's law and superheavy nuclei

-In a strong electromagnetic field near superheavy nuclei with a charge of 170 "src =" http://upload.wikimedia.org/math/0/d/7/0d7b5476a5437d2a99326cf04b131458.png "> the vacuum is rearranged similar to the usual phase transition.
+In a strong electromagnetic field near superheavy nuclei with a charge of 170" src="http://upload.wikimedia.org/math/0/d/7/0d7b5476a5437d2a99326cf04b131458.png">, a rearrangement of the vacuum occurs, similar to the usual phase transition.
 This leads to corrections to Coulomb's law.

 Page 56

-The basic law of electrostatics.
+Basic law of electrostatics.
 The concept of a point charged body.

-Determination of a point charge
+Definition of a point charge

 Coulomb's law.
 Formulation and formula

-Pendant Strength
+Pendant Force

-Determination of the unit of charge
+Definition of unit of charge

 Coefficient in Coulomb's law